Jed Ochmanek: Breed St.

 For the most part, successful young painters have had to find a way to make their originals into, essentially, minutely differentiated editions by way of photochemical processes, hyper-pared-down procedural approaches, and hired help.
 Arguing the value of artisanal labor isn’t my prerogative, as I’ve dabbled in all of the aforementioned production models, but I have yet to find a particularly rewarding solution within the “business-art” paradigm.
 There are of course successful artists who refuse to produce at the rate of this collective consumption, and it’s no coincidence that the “slow read” is often central to their work.

-Do you care where a painting of yours goes?
+Do you care where a painting of your goes?

 A good painting should be able to hold its own in a number of situations, though my work’s close relationship to architecture makes this a bit more delicate.
 I’ve always envied music’s ability to occupy, punctuate, and inform a plethora of unforeseen circumstances.
 I love that story of someone going into labor in a car careening through San Francisco streets with Holy Shit coincidentally on the tape deck.
 What a context in which to enter the world!